Pharmr/almace-scaffolding/_app/_pages/about.md

 permalink: /about/
 desc:
 ---
 # We built a tool for the 100,000,000 people who take maintenance or continuation therapy every day.
-So you can cruise on your drug therapy and have time for other shit.
+So you can cruise without interruption on your drug therapy, and have time to do other stuff.
 <br>
 # How it works
 <br>